-He arrived to Waterford on the 14th November taking, it is believed, the ferry at Grannagh.
-Here he tells us it was his good fortune to take a small row boat across, the main ferry being full of pigs.
-The weather was atrocious and they had to nearly use violence, to prevent others boarding the ferry and I presume risk it being overloaded.
+He arrived in Waterford on the 14th November taking, it is believed, the ferry at Grannagh.
+Here he tells us it was his good fortune to take a small rowboat across, the main ferry being full of pigs.
+The weather was atrocious and they had to nearly use violence, to prevent others from boarding the ferry and I presume risk it being overloaded.

 The Inn which Bolton has established we are told is already profitable with an abundance of passengers in what he describes as excellent lodgings.
 Very much at variance to the many reviews that would be published in later years!
 Mind you the Marquis didn’t sleep overnight.